macman2034/Quick-Connect-Helper/README.md

    - Go to **Dashboard → Quick Connect**
    - Toggle **Enable Quick Connect** to ON

-2. **Generate a Code**:
+2. **When a User Needs Help Logging In**:
+   - Have the user open their Jellyfin app and select "Quick Connect"
+   - The app will display a 6-digit code
-   - Click the Quick Connect button (📱 icon) in the top-right corner
+   - The Admin will Click the Quick Connect button (🔒 icon) in the top-right corner of your Jellyfin web interface
-   - A dialog will appear with a 6-digit code
+   - A small overlay will appear
-   - Use this code to pair your device

-3. **Pair Your Device**:
-   - Open your Jellyfin app on any device
-   - When prompted to sign in, select "Quick Connect"
+3. **Complete the Authentication**:
+   - Select the user from the dropdown menu
-   - Enter the code displayed in the web interface
+   - Enter the 6-digit code the user is seeing on their device
-   - Your device will be automatically authenticated
+   - Click submit
+   - Within a few seconds you should see a green confirmation message or red failure and the popup should close itself.

 ## Configuration